simphotonics/simulated_annealing/README.md

 The following steps are required to set up the SA algorithm.
 1. Specify the [search space][search space] &omega;.
+   Common 2d and 3d search spaces
+   (circle, sphere, rectangle, box, disk, cone, triangle) are predefined as static functions of the class [`SearchSpace`][SearchSpace].
-2. Define the system [EnergyField][EnergyField], an object encapsulating the energy function (cost function) and its domain (the search space).
+2. Define the system [`EnergyField`][EnergyField], an object encapsulating the energy function (cost function) and its domain (the search space).
 3. Create an instance of [`LoggingSimulator`][LoggingSimulator] or alternatively extend the abstract class [`Simulator`][SimulatorClass].